vkostyanetsky/Foodlog/README.md

 water: h2o
 ```

 From this point, you can use these identifiers like other ones in your `journal.yaml` file.
-The script still shows you how much water you consume in the “GRAMS” column of daily statistics; for instance:
+The script still shows you how much water you consume in the `GRAMS` column of daily statistics; for instance:

 ```yaml
 FOOD                                          CALORIES        PROTEIN         FAT             CARBS           GRAMS